How To Properly Clean Your Dog’s Eyes:

 Infection

 Skin infections around the eyes can cause symptoms that look like tear stains.
-If your dog is tearing constantly, an infection may develop in the chronically damp area – you’ll get a hint if it smells bad, itches or looks irritated.
+If your dog is tearing constantly, an infection may develop in the chronically damp area.
+Luckily, you’ll get a hint — it will smell bad, itch or look irritated.

-Banixx is proven safe to use around the eyes, and your dog will not react negatively, as it has no sting or scent to alarm him.
-Banixx is also very effective at healing skin infections that might develop as a result of the moist tears; it is very gentle and soothing on tissue but deadly to the yeast, bacteria and fungus that cause these infections.
+Banixx is proven safe to use around the eyes.
+Your dog will not react negatively.
+It has no sting or scent to alarm him.
+It is very effective at healing skin infections.
+Banixx is very gentle and soothing on tissue but deadly to the yeast, bacteria and fungus that cause these infections.

 Banixx is available in most pet stores and available online.
 Find Banixx Near You.